-After an extended hiatus from the New York scene, David Sanchez appeared at the Jazz Standard (6/6 to 6/9), where he celebrated the release of CARIB (Ropeadope/Stretch Music).
+After almost a 10-year absence from the New York music scene, the saxophonist David Sanchez appeared at the Jazz Standard, where he celebrated the release of CARIB (Ropeadope/Stretch Music).

-David was joined by Ed Simon (who ably sat in for Luis Perdomo) and in the studio by the guitarist Lage Lund; bassist Ricky Rodriguez; drummer Obed Calvaire; the Puerto Rican percussionist Jhan Lee Aponte and Markus Schwartz on Haitian percussion, who interpreted David’s vision and his compositions beautifully.
+Sanchez shared the stage pianist, Ed Simon (who sat in for Luis Perdomo), guitarist Lage Lund, bassist Ricky Rodriquez, drummer Obed Calvaire, Puerto Rican drummer Jhan Lee Aponte and the Haitian percussionist Markus Schwartz, who executed the material and Sanchez’s vision beautifully.

 The performance at the Jazz Standard was impressive.
-Also, it was a “comeback” of sorts, a triumphant return to the city where David once lived and worked as an aspiring artist.
-On a larger scale, Carib is a triumph over loss and a story that will touch the listener’s soul.
+Also, it marked a comeback of sorts, a triumphant return to the city where Sanchez worked, lived, and earned his “bones” back in the day.
+On a bigger scale, Carib represents triumph over loss and the courage to press on and continue creating, no matter the circumstances.

-CARIB is part of a new series of recordings that aims to explore and pay tribute to the Afro-descendent musical traditions throughout the Americas.
+Carib is the first in a series of recordings that aims to explore, unify, and pay homage to the Afro-descendant musical traditions throughout the Americas.